-In 1996 Nazareth Village began to conduct field surveys of 20 past and current excavations and spent two years combing ancient texts.
-The result was a growing body of evidence regarding the farming and building techniques of Jewish agricultural villages in the Early Roman Period.
-Building on historical research and field surveys, the terraces were restored to their original condition and a village was constructed that re-creates first-century Nazareth as accurately as possible, using identical materials and building methods.
+The above archaeological work saw the team conduct field surveys of 20 past and current excavations and spend two years combing ancient texts.
+The result is a growing body of evidence regarding the farming and building techniques of Jewish agricultural villages in the Early Roman Period.
+Based on this work, the terraces were restored to their original condition and a Village was constructed that portrays first-century Nazareth as accurately as possible, using identical materials and building methods.

-In the year 2000 Nazareth Village opened its doors to visitors from around the world.
-Thousands of local school children flocked to learn about life in the time of Jesus.
-Visitors from over 150 nations began to visit the Village.
+In the year 2000 Nazareth Village opened its doors to the world.
+Thousands of local school children flocked to learn about life in the time of Jesus and visitors from across the globe started arriving for the biblical experience of a lifetime.
+Today, more than 100,000 people from over 150 nations visit the Village each year.